Rawanalmobarak/-Emotions-Evoked-from-Colors-of-Paintings-Art-Emotions/README.md

 # Art&Emotions

+## Introduction & The Question
 Artists often use color as a medium to convey different messages, feelings, and symbolisms.
 The artists’ use of different colors and shades can greatly influence how the viewer perceives a painting and what they take away from it.
 My Arts & Emotions project aims to provide a bridge between paintings and the emotions they evoke within us when we look at them.
 By explaining how different colors impact the human psyche I aim to help people understand why artists make the color choices they do and why as viewers we feel a certain way when looking at a painting

 My project works by putting images of paintings in color clusters and classifying them with emotions.
-Look below for more details
+Look below for more details.

 ## Dataset